markspolakovs/uoy-week-calendar/README.md

 ## Notes

-The `offset` value is defined as what week number Semester Three would start on if the Easter Holiday wasn't there.
+The `offset` value, is the  Week Number that begins after Easter.
+For 2023/24 this is 8.
+It will be one more than the teaching week due to either the 3rd Marking Week or Refreshers Week.

 ## License